 Whether you realize it or not, potential guests read reviews about your business before picking up the phone or booking a stay at your hotel.

-Google reviews, or guest reviews posted online to any number of hospitality-focused review platforms like Tripadvisor, Booking, Yelp, Orbitz, and Expedia, work to establish your online reputation.
+Google reviews, or guest reviews posted online to any number of hospitality-focused review platforms like Tripadvisor, Booking, Orbitz, and Expedia, work to establish your online reputation.
 Good reviews boost your reputation, while negative reviews can hurt your prospects.

 Every guest review tells a story.
 The more reviews your hotel collects, the greater its chances of achieving visibility in competitive marketplaces.
 However, it’s not only how many reviews you have, but the quality associated with them.
 Quality reviews support a positive online reputation.